lsuxrstudio/xrstudioguides/ts-perforce/README.md

 ---

 ### Symptoms
-Swtichboard gives a socket error when trying to sync changes.
+Switchboard gives a socket error when trying to sync changes.

 ### Cause
-Switchboard listenter isn't running
+Switchboard listener isn't running

 ### Resolution
 Open up Switchboard Listener by double clicking its icon on the desktop.